What are status certificate review documents?

 • The unit is in good standing

-• Any rules or restrictions may impact how you use your unit
+• Any rules or restrictions may affect how you use your unit